harsh2161/LinkedIn-AutoConnect/README.md

 # LinkedIn-AutoConnect

 Make a Folder and Simply Download The project into the folder

+REMOVE THE VIDEO FROM FOLDER

 1. Go To The More Tools
 2. Go To The Extensions